 Dealing with Smoke Damage After a Fire

-If you’re dealing with fire damage, it’s time to call the professionals at SERVPRO of East Fort Worth.
-There are several, little-known facts that are crucial tosmoke damage restorationprocedures.
+If you’re dealing with fire damage, it’s time to call the professionals at SERVPRO of East Ft.
+Worth.
+Several little-known facts are crucial to smoke damage restoration procedures.
 Put your health and property first by learning more about the recovery period.

 Ventilation is the First Step